-- It records the time and date at which you observed the presence of the condition and stores that information in the system's historic .og. - When you press the <FAULT ACK> or <ISOLATE ACK> key, the system displays specific data on the location of the condition.
+- It records the time and date at which you observed the presence of the condition and stores that information in the system's historical log. - When you press the <FAULT ACK> or <ISOLATE ACK> key, the system displays specific data on the location of the condition.
 (In the case of Isolate it gives confirmation on the LCD that you have isolated the correct zone).

-It is important to understand that the 4100U-S1 can be configured with either Global or Individual Acknowledge.
+It is important to understand that the 4100ES can be configured with either Global or Individual Acknowledge.
 These options function as follows:

 - Global Acknowledge.
 When global acknowledge is enabled, one press of the <FAULT ACK> key acknowledges every point that is currently reporting a fault condition.
 Similarly for <ISOLATE ACK>. - Individual Acknowledge.
-If individual acknowledge is enabled, the <FAULT ACK> key must be pressed repeatedly to individually acknowledge each fault condition.
+If individual acknowledge is enabled, the <FAULT ACK> key must be pressed to acknowledge each individual fault condition.
 Similarly for <ISOLATE ACK>.